jonathan-odonnell/milestone-project-3/testing.md

 5. Verify that when a user correctly enters their email address and password, the form submits, and the user is signed in and redirected to their previous page or home page (if no next search perameter is in the sign in page's URL).
 A toast should also appear informing the user that they have been successfully signed in.
     - Outcome: Pass

-6. Click on the sign in link and verify that it takes the user to the sign in page.
+6. Click on the register link and verify that it takes the user to the sign up page.
     - Outcome: Pass

 ## Sign Up page